Jeep Commander years to avoid — most common problems

 These all caused some serious safety issues, so Jeep had a recall for over 1300 2008′ Commander units to deal with the control module fault.

 We realize that all the listed problems may make it sound like we put shame on Commander as a model as a whole, but our team just wants to warn you about potential issues.
-Of course, there are some Jeep COmmander years that you can safely buy and get the most that this model has to offer.
-Here are the best Jeep Commander model years:
+Of course, there are some Jeep Commander years that you can safely buy which raises the question – what are the best Jeep Commander years to buy?

 The 2009 model received the least complaints according to the NHTSA reports, so it’s a safe bet to go with when it comes to Commander model years.
 Of course, you should still try to avoid the 4.7-liter engine just in case, even though the recall in 2008 should have dealt with the problematic engine software.